We start a series of blogs where we are going to compare the trendiest programming languages to help you choose the best technology for your project.

 .NET Core/ASP .NET Core

-In this aspect, .NET Core is totally different, as it is based on C# and is solely used for .NET projects. .NET Core allows developers to use various languages like F# or C++.
+In this aspect, .NET Core is totally different, as it is based on C# and is solely used for .NET projects. .NET Core is built on the Common Dialect Runtime which allows developers to use various languages like F#, C++ or Visual Basic.
+ASP.NET has two primary branches: MVC (Model View Controller) and Web Shapes.

-.NET libraries incorporate prewritten code, so that data structures were supported.
+.NET libraries, the most common ones are Swagger, Unity.WebAPI, Serilog, IdentityServer04AspNetIdentity, Nswag, incorporate prewritten code so that data structures were supported.
 It also has different libraries for encryption, security, and database access.
-The class libraries are used to render graphics, and interact with databases.
+The class libraries are used to render graphics and interact with databases.

 .NET Core and Node.js have utterly different processing models.